edutko/beepy-thingy/README.md

 [data/wic-nc.tsv](./data/wic-nc.tsv).)
 This is a lot of fun for the kids because they can scan things like cereal boxes and see the real name on the display.

-Since the cash register uses a sqlite database to index its catalog of items, you can load very large datasets and still get good performance.
-The cash register will take a while to load everything the first time, but unless you modify the TSV files, it will start quickly every subsequent time.
+Since the self-checkout uses a sqlite database to index its catalog of items, you can load very large datasets and still get good performance.
+The self-checkout will take a while to load everything the first time, but unless you modify the TSV files, it will start quickly every subsequent time.

 ## Use

-The cash register itself has no external dependencies, so you can run it as follows:
+The self-checkout itself has no external dependencies, so you can run it as follows:

 `python3 main.py`